coolchigi/Python-Learning/README.md

 # Python-Learning
 I started learning Python in October last year.
 This repository was created to document my journey.
-It will also be used to store my solutions to the assessments.
+It will also be used to store my solutions to the assessments given.
-My solutions are in the master's branch
+My solutions are in the master's branch.
+Thank you :)